rdkcentral/Lightning-SDK/docs/plugins/router/events.md

 ### _onActivated(page)

 The `onActivated()` event is an event to which the Router widgets can listen.
-It is called when the Router changes the visibility to 'true'.
+It is called when the Router changes the visibility to `true`.
 The `page` parameter is the reference to the page instance that activated the widget.

 #### NEXT:
 [Page Transitions](pagetransitions.md)